Networking and Job Fairs

 - Success in working with children.
 This must show on your résumé.
 If you want to be a teacher, prove you have experience with and can work with children.
 Have you worked at a camp?
 Do you tutor?
 Show what you achieved.
 Talk in your interview about how you showed them you cared.
 Mention ways you differentiated instruction for your students.

+A broadcast letter is a networking and marketing tool that you can send to a large but tailored group of potential employers.
 Most principals spend less than a full minute on your résumé.
-It is very difficult to distinguish one person from another on a few bullet points.
+It is very difficult to distinguish one person from another in a few bullet points.
 A great broadcast letter displays intelligence, teaching or other relevant experience, organizational skills, attention to detail, and an endorsement from a respected mentor.
 A broadcast letter is different from a cover letter.

 Inside information must be followed up as you would any position—by formally applying once the opening is announced.
 Many teaching positions are posted in local school newsletters and newspapers.